pdxmph/hipchat_to_slack_migration_tools/README.md

 Once you've configured all that, you should be able to:

+1. run `bundle install` to install dependencies.
-1. `rake setup:download_archive` to download your archive
+2. `rake setup:download_archive` to download your archive
-2. `rake setup:unpack` to decrypt the archive from the command line
+3. `rake setup:unpack` to decrypt the archive from the command line
-3. `rake run` to operate on the files using the spreadsheet.
+4. `rake run` to operate on the files using the spreadsheet.

 Use `rake -T` to see all the rake tasks.
 If you want to run them individually: